-1. An admissions committee consisting of the Division Dean (or administrative designee), program Director, Coordinator of Allied Health Programs, and a Student Services representative will evaluate the completed application, essay, and transcripts.
-Each committee member will use a consistent rubric in their review of the submitted materials.

-2. Applicants that meet the academic and essay criteria will be awarded provisional admission to the next available opening in the program.
-Candidates will receive written notification of provisional admissions status.

-3. Kishwaukee College affiliating agencies require criminal background checks and drug screens for all accepted students.
+- 1. An admissions committee consisting of at least three individuals including the Division Dean (or administrative designee), Program Faculty, and a Student Services representative will evaluate the completed application, essay, and transcripts.
+Each committee member will use a consistent rubric in their review of the submitted materials. - 2.
+Applicants that meet the academic and essay criteria will be awarded provisional admission.
+Candidates will receive written notification of provisional admissions status based on available space.
+Qualified applicants may also be placed on the program waitlist. - 3.
+Kishwaukee College affiliating agencies require criminal background checks and drug screens for all accepted students.
 Background checks must be favorable to proceed.
 The radiography program follows the federal law related to marijuana use.
 There is a zero tolerance for marijuana use whether it is recreational or medical.
 Students who have a positive marijuana drug test will be dismissed from the program.
 The radiography program and clinical affiliates reserve the right for randomized drug testing.